 Some vegetables are high in FODMAPs.

 In fact, vegetables contain the most diverse range of FODMAPs.
-This includes fructans, galacto-oligosaccharides (GOS), fructose, mannitol and sorbitol.
+This includes fructans, GOS, fructose, mannitol, and sorbitol.

 Furthermore, several vegetables contain more than one type of FODMAP.
-For example, asparagus contains fructans, fructose and mannitol (7).
+For example, asparagus contains fructans and fructose.

-It’s important to remember that vegetables are part of a healthy diet, and there is no need to stop eating them.
-Instead, simply switch out high-FODMAP vegetables for low-FODMAP ones.
+It’s important to remember that vegetables are part of a nutritious diet, so there’s no need to stop eating them.
+Instead, simply switch out high FODMAP vegetables for low FODMAP ones.

 Legumes and pulses are notorious for causing excess gas and bloating, which is partly attributed to their high FODMAP content.

-The key FODMAP in legumes and pulses is called galacato-oligosaccharides (GOS) (4).
+The key FODMAP in legumes and pulses is called GOS.

-The GOS content of legumes and pulses is affected by how they are prepared.
+The GOS content of legumes and pulses is affected by how they’re prepared.
 For instance, canned lentils contain half the GOS that boiled lentils do.

 This is because GOS is water-soluble, meaning some of it leaches out of the lentils and into the liquid.

-Legumes and pulses are good sources of protein for vegetarians, but they are not the only choice.
-There are many other low-FODMAP, protein-rich options.
+Legumes and pulses are good sources of protein for vegetarians, but they are not the only choices.
+There are many other low FODMAP, protein-rich options.

-Summary: Legumes and pulses are notorious for causing excess gas and bloating.
-This is related to their high FODMAP content, which can be altered by how they are prepared.
+Legumes and pulses are notorious for causing excess gas and bloating.
+This is related to their high FODMAP content, which can be altered by how they’re prepared.

 To avoid these hidden sources, check the ingredients list on packaged foods.

-High-FODMAP sweeteners include: Agave nectar, high-fructose corn syrup, honey and added polyols in sugar-free mints and chewing gums (check the labels for sorbitol, mannitol, xylitol or isomalt) (5, 9).
+- added polyols in sugar-free mints and chewing gums (check the labels for sorbitol, mannitol, xylitol, or isomalt)

 Wheat is not the only grain high in FODMAPs.
-In fact, other grains like rye contain nearly twice the number of FODMAPs as wheat does (4).
+In fact, other grains like rye contain nearly twice the amount of FODMAPs as wheat does.